Syedaaneesa/Auto-Rehab/README.md

 ## 🚀 Deployment & Maintenance

 The website was deployed on a secure WordPress hosting environment featuring:
-– Automated backups for complete data protection and reliability – Ongoing plugin and theme updates to ensure optimal performance and stability
+Automated backups to ensure complete data protection and reliability

+Regular plugin and theme updates to maintain optimal performance and stability

-Deployed on a secure WordPress hosting environment with:
+Deployed on a secure WordPress hosting environment featuring:

+Scheduled automated backups for dependable data protection

-– Automated backups to protect data and ensure reliability – Routine plugin and theme updates for optimal performance and security
+Ongoing plugin and theme maintenance to ensure performance, stability, and security

 Advanced security protocols implemented for maximum protection → Enhanced security measures deployed to provide top-level protection.